-- banking peers - STVR scorecard performance measures broadly align with Group Executives and are determined by the ASB Board at the beginning of the financial year.
+- Total remuneration consists of FR (includes base remuneration and KiwiSaver) and STVR (not eligible for LTVR).
+KiwiSaver is payable on all STVR cash components.
+Total remuneration is intended to be market competitive when compared against New Zealand major banking peers. - STVR scorecard performance measures broadly align with Group Executives and are determined by the ASB Board at the beginning of the financial year.
 At year end, the ASB Board determine a performance rating (Needs Improvement; Inconsistent Performance; Valued Contribution; Higher Impact or Exceptional Achievement) based on quantitative and qualitative inputs.
-A values and behaviours assessment, and risk assessment (based on an Executive Risk Scorecard) are modifiers used to determine outcomes, consistent with the process for Group Executives. - The process for determining the CEO ASB's STVR outcome differs from Group Executives and is specific to the ASB business. a combination of company and individual performance outcomes as illustrated below:
+A values and behaviours assessment, and risk assessment (based on an Executive Risk Scorecard) are modifiers used to determine outcomes, consistent with the process for Group Executives. - The process for determining the CEO ASB's STVR outcome differs from Group Executives and is specific to the ASB business.
+ASB operates its own discretionary annual variable remuneration plan.
+Outcomes under that discretionary plan are determined using a combination of company and individual performance outcomes as illustrated below: